Aftermath of the Iranian Revolution

-By 1983, Khomeini and his supporters had crushed the rival factions and consolidated power.
+By 1988, Khomeini and his supporters had crushed the rival factions and consolidated power.
 Elements that played a part in both the crisis and its end were the Iran hostage crisis, the invasion of Iran by Saddam Hussein's Iraq, and the presidency of Abolhassan Banisadr.

 Conflicts amongst revolutionaries

+It is generally agreed that while Khomeini had shrewdly assembled and kept together a broad coalition to overthrow the shah, it contained many mutually incompatible elements, "liberals of Mussadeq's old National Front, remnants of the communist Tudeh party, and the 'new left' movements, inspired by similar developments among Palestinian and Latin American youth ...", all of whom who had differences among each other and none of whom were interested in Khomeini's plans for a theocracy.